RisingEntropy/LPFInISR/README.md

 We also provide a tutorial for the code.
 Please refer to `HyRA Usage.ipynb`.

 ## Frequency Spectrum Distribution Similarity (FSDS)
+### Python Version
 FSDS describes the image quality from the perspective of frequency spectrum.
 The complete implementation of FSDS is in `FSDS_code.py`.
 We provide an explanation and a tutorial for the code.
 Please refer to `FSDS_explanation.ipynb`.

+### Matlab Version
+To ensure that matlab version produces the **same result** as python version, the best way is to use FFI produced by matlab to invoke python code. <font color="red">Please edit the python intepreter path in </font> `FrequencySpectrumDistributionSimilarity.m`. <font color="red">Make sure the intepreter produced are equipped with proper environment!!!</font> An example for this can be found in `FSDS_matlab_example.m`.
 ## Experimental Results
 We provide super-resolution results and code for Tab.1.